-Perhaps the question that I get asked the most is, “If a LLC gives me liability protection and pass through taxation, why would I want to form a corporation?”
+Perhaps the question that I get asked the most is, “If an LLC gives me liability protection and pass-through taxation, why would I want to form a corporation?”

 A LLC is a good choice for almost every small business.
 It provides you with liability protection and pass through taxation.
 There are exceptions.
 If you are a professional (i.e. doctor, lawyer, accountant, etc.) your state such as California may prohibit forming a LLC.
 You may have to form a limited liability partnership or a corporation.